-The VMRA is a virtual cluster implemented on a single physical Intel node (Figure 1).
-The VMRA supports options for a virtual Kubernetes cluster or VMs cluster.
+The VMRA is a virtual cluster implemented on a single or multiple physical Intel nodes (Figure 1).
+VMRA supports both a virtual Kubernetes cluster and a VMRA cluster with a scalable number of VMs.
+The VMs are connected as a virtual cluster of worker and control VMs.
 A VMRA allows flexible deployment options for creating networking solutions for production or testing.